Kernix13/markdown-cheatsheet/SEO.md

 ### Use Google Search Console

-- Add your GitHub repository or GitHub Pages URL to Google Search Console
+- Add your GitHub repository or GitHub Page(s) URL to Google Search Console
 - Use the "URL Inspection" tool to request indexing for new or updated pages

 ## ChatGPT reasons for repos ranking in the SERPs